damianhakert/damianhakert.github.io/source/handbook/sales/index.html.md

 1. Remove the basic product
 1. Add the Standard product
  * Hit on Save

+ #### Let's take another Example - Let's say a customer once to add more seats to their license.
+ This will include 2 steps -
+ 1. Set the start date
+ 1. Change the quantity field to reflect the new total number of seats
+  * Hit on Save

 Once on the Quote Summary, will click on generate PDF to generate a Quote PDF Send it to the customer - only if there is no record of a signed quote.
+If customer purchased online, they agreed to our terms and condition, so no need to have them sign a quote.
+It is ideal though.
 Upon Sign-off, or existing signed quote, click on the Send to Z-billing button to send the Quote over to Zuora

 Renew existing subscription for the billing account